Everest Base Camp Helicopter Tour

 This is one of the safest ways to get to the Everest Base Camp and back.

 There are a lot of trekkers who have had to be rescued during their trek due to various illnesses such as altitude sickness, food poisoning, cramps, and other reasons.
-But these problems are unheard of in the tour.
+But these problems are unheard of in the Everest Base Camp Helicopter Tour.

 Helicopter services from Kathmandu/ Lukla to the Everest Base Camp have been close to flawless.
 With so many rescue operations and beyond, the helicopters to EBC and the pilots that operate such tours are some of the best in the world.

 To combat complications from low levels of oxygen (which is almost unlikely), emergency oxygen cylinders are present in the helicopter.
-You never have to worry if the altitude might pose a severe problem.
+You never have to worry if the altitude might pose a severe problem during the Everest Base Camp Helicopter Tour.

 Safety Note for Helicopter Tour to Everest